JackGruber/ESP32-Timelapse-Webcam/README.md

-# ESP32 Timelaps / Webcam
+# ESP32 Timelapse / Webcam

-ESP32 Cam project for timelaps and streaming.
+ESP32 Cam project for timelapse and streaming.

 The project was started with the code of [bitluni/ESP32CamTimeLapse](https://github.com/bitluni/ESP32CamTimeLapse).